 There really is no one correct answer to any of these questions.
 As you will see, in most cases the answer will depend on your particular situation, so not only should you try to familiarize yourself with as much information about the process as possible, it is also always a good idea to check with the servicer of your loan about a specific question.

 Yes.
 There is no penalty for prepayment of your loans.
-You should contact your servicer to determine the best way to pay the extra amount, on either a one-time or recurring basis, to ensure that the payment is credited toward your outstanding principal.
+You should contact your loan servicer to determine the best way to pay the extra amount, on either a one-time or recurring basis, to ensure that the payment is credited toward your outstanding principal.

 Contact your loan servicer to determine if you are currently in the repayment option which requires the lowest monthly payment.
 If your circumstances have changed since you first entered repayment, it is possible to change repayment plans.

 If you do not make your student loan payments or make late payments, your loan will go into delinquent status and may eventually go into default.
-Delinquent and default student loan status is reported to the credit bureaus, and will have a negative impact on your credit rating and future borrowing ability.
+Delinquent and default student loan status is reported to the credit bureaus and will have a negative impact on your credit rating and future borrowing ability.
 In the case of default, the Department of Education also has the authority to legally require wage garnishment and withholding of tax refunds.

 You may be able to deduct interest you pay on a qualified student loan.
 Depending on your income, you may be able to deduct the lesser of $2,500 or the amount of interest you actually paid, The deduction is claimed as an adjustment to income so you do not need to itemize your deductions to benefit from this deduction.